World Leaders Exclude Trump And The U.S. On New Major Trade Deal

 — Reuters Top News (@Reuters) November 10, 2017

 Excluding the United States and Donald Trump from the TPP deal was something that Trump himself had announced during his campaign and after he took office.
 Although the U.S. did not take part in the TPP trade agreement, the 11 member nations that did found a path forward.
-Those member nations include Canada, Australia, Brunei, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Vietnam and Singapore.
+Those member nations include Canada, Australia, Brunei, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Vietnam, and Singapore.

 This is not the first time that Donald Trump has lambasted major trade agreements that either started or were conceived before his term in office.
 Trump has also spoken out against the North American Free Trade Agreement, which came to fruition during the Clinton administration.
 Trump has repeatedly raised the idea of renegotiating NAFTA in his “America First” policy campaigning.

-The meeting for the new TPP trade agreement took place in Danang, Vietnam, whose own tourist industry is starting to see a robust upturn and their pacific coast is experiencing a boom of investment and development for the industry.
+The meeting for the new TPP trade agreement took place in Danang, Vietnam, whose own tourist industry is starting to see a robust upturn and their Pacific Coast is experiencing a boom of investment and development for the industry.

 [Featured Image by Kevin Dietsch – Pool/Getty Images]